jtgry/grayandco/content/_index.md

 - template: block-feature-1
   heading: Our Services
   subheading: What We Do
-  content: We believe at <b>Gray & Co.</b> that clients deserves a team that can meet
+  content: 'Here at <b>Gray & Co.</b> we work with you throughout creating your entire
-    all their creative & digital needs.
+    digital presence.
+We provide the end to end experience, from branding, logo, social media, photography, web design,  e-commerce, and much more to convey the right story to the right people for your business. '
   items:
   - template: block-item
     image: "/uploads/web-design.jpg"